DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 ##Art/design periodical

 Periodicals such as yearbooks and magazines are an important part of the art and culture publishing scene.
-Examples of influential electronic art periodicals include OPEN <!-- link to http://www.openthemagazine.com/ --> and e-flux <!-- link to http://www.e-flux.com/ -->.
+Examples of influential electronic art periodicals include OPEN <!-- link to <a href="http://www.openthemagazine.com/">http://www.openthemagazine.com/</a> --> and e-flux <!-- link to <a href="http://www.e-flux.com/">http://www.e-flux.com/</a> -->.
 The spectrum includes everything from non-commercial websites or PDF publications, to academic and public magazines, to commercial websites and app store subscription models.
 At the moment, digital magazine publishing is in a process of gradually transitioning from traditional to new workflows.
 On a scale from traditional to new, offering a magazine as a downloadable PDF file is the most traditional solution, while turning a magazine into a website (running on a content management system such as WordPress) is the least traditional.
 All of these technical solutions are now finally mature after two decades of online news publishing.
 WordPress would be our standard recommendation for small-to-medium scale online news and journal publishing, since it is a highly developed, user-friendly, customizable and furthermore Open Source system.
 The main problem for publishing electronic periodicals is no longer the technology but rather the revenue model.

 Aside from revenue, the main editorial question is: should the publication still be considered as *one* medium, or is it better to give up entirely on the traditional system of periodical appearance in bundled issues?
 Alternatively, the model could be a continuously updated website (similar to a news website or a blog), or with a focus on providing single articles rather than bundled issues, based on search engine hits, social media recommendations, etc. The difference between a 'blog' and a 'magazine', however, is becoming increasingly difficult to define.